 What is the drop shippers method to enforce MAP policies?

-The reason is a lot of newbies are OK with making 5% profit margins (sometimes less) and these drop ship suppliers main goal is just pushing product out the door so they are quick to approve everyone that applies (and pays).
+The reason is a lot of newbies are OK with making 5% profit margins (sometimes less).
+The dropship suppliers main goal is just pushing product out the door.
+They are quick to approve everyone that applies (and pays).
 Don’t get caught up selling for these companies.